viccherubini/dbmigrator/README.md

 	dbmigrator create 1-create-table-users

-You'll end up with a script named 1-1-create-table-users-<hash>.php (if it were the first script, for example).
+you'll end up with a script named 1-1-create-table-users-<hash>.php (if it were the first script, for example).

 # Database Migration Usage
 Now that you can easily create new migration scripts, it's time to actually migrate!
 DbMigrator works similar to a linear delineated timeline version control system (like Subversion).
 Each new migration script is a new numerical version in the timeline.
 This makes it easy to update or rollback to any version.